agb5003/pip/final/final.md

 ### e).
 Pointers of pointers

-Remember that to swap things in an array, we need their memory address.
+Remember that to swap things in an array, we need their memory addresses.
 That's exactly what we're doing with `swap_pointers()`.
-We pass the memory address of `rank_array[0]` and `rank_array[n]`, which are pointers.
+We pass the memory addresses of `rank_array[0]` and `rank_array[n]`, which are pointers.
 This means we're passing *pointers to pointers*.
 Although it may seem confusing, we don't actually have to worry since pointers are just plain variables, and exchanging their values are as simple as exchanging the values of any other variable: using the dereference operator (*).

 ```C
 void swap_pointers(SC **pointerA, SC **pointerB) {